GW PALEO

 Life Habit

-ground dwelling, gregarious
+ground dwelling, solitary

 Motility